bpenovic/beacher-scraper/README.md

 For testing purposes, functions are implemented as HttpTriggered functions but for production will be used as Time triggered functions (every month).

 ### Database
-Microsoft SQL Database is used for database storage.
+Microsoft SQL Database is used for database storage with ORM (objet-orijented mapping) principle (Entity Framework, Code - first).

 ## ScraperLib
 All Database manipulation is implemented inside ScraperLib.
 Servicelib contains: